-When I'm not in front of my rig, trimming the garden ("mowing the lawn" for you stateside ops) or cooking in the kitchen, you can find me at the controls of an Airbus A330 as a commercial airline pilot in the service of American Airlines (a picture of the aircraft is at the top of the page) as a commercial airline pilot in the service of US Airways.
+When I'm not in front of my rig, trimming the garden ("mowing the lawn" for you stateside ops) or cooking in the kitchen, you can find me at the controls of an Airbus A330 as a commercial airline pilot in the service of American Airlines (a picture of the aircraft is at the top of the page) as a commercial airline pilot in the service of US Airways/American Airlines.
 I enjoy working Aeronautical Mobile contacts on the trans-Atlantic routes to Europe and the Middle East as well as flights to the Caribbean and South America.

 A sincere "Thank You" to all the wonderful Hams with whom I've been in contact, and to those of you with whom I haven't yet worked: I look forward to our QSO's!

 From the Capital District here in the State of New York, U.S.A., (and in the air!)
 I wish you all the best of band conditions and great DX!

 100% QSL via QRZ.com, no paper at this time.